 These pathways can allow undamaged portions of the brain to take control of functions that were previously controlled by damaged areas.
 Therefore, even if progressive aphasia damages the brain regions that normally control language production, it may still be possible for other areas to compensate.

-To activate neuroplasticity, individuals must engage in repetitious exercise.
+To activate neuroplasticity, individuals must engage in repetitive exercise.
 As a specific task is practiced, the brain will create and strengthen the neural pathways associated with that task.
 With these new neural pathways in place, individuals can begin to regain speech and language functions.

-One helpful way to practice therapy exercises every day is to use speech therapy apps, such as the CT app.
+One helpful way to practice therapy exercises every day is to use speech therapy apps, such as the CT speech therapy app.
 This top-rated app was designed by speech-language pathologists to help individuals regain speech, memory, and cognitive function.
-Featuring over 100,000 exercises that can be tailored to one’s strengths and needs, using the CT app can help slow the progression of aphasia and possibly even promote restoration of some language functions.
+Featuring over 100,000 exercises that can be tailored to one’s strengths and needs, using the app can help slow the progression of aphasia and possibly even promote restoration of some language functions.

 Understanding Primary Progressive Aphasia